KEY AREAS OF FOCUS:

 SEC.
 101. ESTABLISHMENT OF THE MEDICARE ADVANTAGE FOR ALL PROGRAM.

-Congress hereby affirms that the health of the American people is in crisis and requires national health insurance with an integral health and wellness program to provide comprehensive protection against the cost of health care and to lower the cost of health care in accordance with the standards specified under this Act.
-Due to the fact that Medicare Advantage is the most successful and popular Medicare program in the United States and already addresses most of the needs of Americans that have reached age 65, and is ably administered by the Department of Health and Human Services, we must immediately develop a plan to extend the Medicare Advantage Plans with an integral health and wellness program for all residents of the United States.
+Congress hereby affirms that the health of the American people is in crisis and requires national health insurance with an integrated health and wellness program to provide comprehensive protection against the cost of health care and to lower the cost of health care in accordance with the standards specified under this Act.
+Due to the fact that Medicare Advantage is the most successful and popular Medicare program in the United States and already addresses most of the needs of Americans that have reached age 65, and is ably administered by the Department of Health and Human Services, we must immediately develop a plan to extend the Medicare Advantage Plans with an integrated health and wellness program for all residents of the United States.

 By this (proposed) “ACT”, we authorize The Secretary of Health and Human Services, to within six (6) months, consult with all the relative Departments, Agencies and all parts of the federal government and all the immediately applicable interests of our private health care economic sector, to devise a plan to extend Medicare Advantage to All Americans.
-The Secretary is required to report back to Congress on the rules and the necessary criteria for extending the Medicare Advantage program to ALL Americans in an affordable, accessible, universal and feasible fashion.
-Such Report must contain a firm and reasonable proposal and time frame for implementation.
+The Secretary is required to report back to Congress on the rules and the necessary criteria for extending the Medicare Advantage program to ALL Americans in an affordable, accessible, universal, and feasible fashion.
+Such a Report must contain a firm and reasonable proposal and time frame for implementation.
 The Report to Congress must be debate-ready to allow Congress to debate and act in a timely fashion, in accordance with and in recognition of all the provisions and purposes under this ACT and the Constitution of the United States of America.

 SEC.
 102. UNIVERSAL ENTITLEMENT